 While many schools are choosing between 3 tracks (in-person, homeschool, or a hybrid of the 2), we should be focused on instilling in our children the necessary knowledge and skills to better prepare for the real-world where it is predicted that this blended format will become our “new normal.”
 We should ask ourselves: What are the main learning goals?
 And we ought to think beyond what is taught in traditional schools to what is essential for success in college, careers, and beyond.
 What do I want our children to learn?
 I want them to speak, write, read, and comprehend well.
 I want them to have a solid understanding of the core subjects – and to enjoy learning them.
 Beyond this, I want them to have inquisitive minds, to relate what they learn to the real world, to self-assess and self-monitor for self-growth.
 I want them to be a part of the change.
 To nourish the next generation of leaders, we ought to take the changes forced upon us as an opportunity to assess and improve.

-WorldWise Tutoring has been taking a “Personalized Approach to Lifelong Learning” since its inception.
+Educate.
+Radiate.
+Elevate. has taken a personalized and holistic approach to education since its inception.
 Our goal has always been to help students with the underlying learning and life skills so that they no longer “need” a tutor.
 Now is the time to reimagine the educational system and bring this methodology to light and share it with others.
 Imagine a world in which our children advocate for themselves, take initiative in their lives, enjoy and seek out new learning opportunities, and constantly question and self-reflect.
 With the current schooling system totally disrupted, now is the time to rebuild something better.

 Find out how we can be an extension of support for your child’s learning.

 Trying to decide which schooling option is best for your child this fall?
-Try our quiz.
+Try this quiz.